shyaam/jb-template/_posts/2017-04-23-second-post.md

 ---
+published: true
 title: Second post
+date: '2020-07-18'
-description: 'This is the second post of the "posts" collection.'
+description: This is the second post of the "posts" collection.
-lang: en
 image: /files/images/china-shanghai.jpg
 ---